 Wi-Fi

 If you’re using a network that only lets you connect a single device, don’t worry.
 There are ways to share your connection for free or cheap once you’ve got it.
-It’s also worth finding out whether the city you’re staying in has free Wi-Fi in downtown areas (an increasing number do), or whether public libraries, phone companies, or cafe chains offer something similar.
+It’s also worth finding out whether the city you’re staying in has free Wi-Fi in downtown areas (many number do), or whether public libraries, phone companies, or cafe chains offer something similar.

 Resources: Wifi Map (iOS / Android)